Worried that technology is at odds with giving white glove service? Worry no more. See how The Farm SoHo uses high tech to create a high touch...

 Administrivia is the bane of every office and even when you have a great admin they do so much at one time that they can’t just be at the front desk.
 With mobile technology like Greetly, office automation can replace the entire manual process, allowing you to redeploy your human capital in a more productive manner.

-Greetly is a fully integrated mobile solution that allows visitors to check themselves in, sign documents (such as NDAs), and notify staff members of their arrival.
-Greetly can send voice calls, text messages, emails and Slack notifications -- simultaneously.
+Greetly is a fully integrated visitor management solution that allows visitors to check themselves in, sign documents (such as NDAs), and notify staff members of their arrival.
+Greetly can send voice calls, text messages, emails, and Slack notifications -- simultaneously.

 Even something as simple as Google docs makes it easier to collaborate on projects than ever before.
 Since everyone can access information through the cloud, you can take notes, make adjustments, and even talk to each other without ever having to set foot in a conference room.